-- 1. Oliver Douglas recently purchased 100 acres of farmland in Springfield, Iowa from Virgil Haney.
+1. Oliver Douglas recently purchased 100 acres of farmland in Springfield, Iowa from Virgil Haney.
 Haney was aware that there were several prairie pothole wetlands on the property and he did not farm on those sections of the property.
 However, he did not ever mention anything to Douglas about the wetlands.
 Douglas moved to lowa from New York City and was unfamiliar with farming or prairie potholes.
 At the time that he bought the property, there was no water in the potholes and they did not look like wetlands to Douglas' untrained eye.
 Although the plants that were growing in the wetlands were wetland plants, Douglas did not recognize them as such.
 Similarly, he did not know that the water marks on a few trees near the wetlands were evidence of periodic inundation of the area.
 Since his wife, Lisa, was not pleased with the size of the small farmhouse on the property, Douglas hired a construction company to build an addition to the house.
 When the construction company dug a new basement and foundation, Douglas directed the company to dump the dirt from the construction into several depressional areas on the property (the prairie potholes) to level them out.
-If EPA, upon learning about Douglas' activities, brought a criminal action against Douglas for "knowingly" violating Section 301 of the Clean Water Act, could he likely be held liable for criminal fines and imprisonment? - 2.
-Assume that there was no continuous surface or groundwater connection between the prairie potholes in question 1 and any other traditionally navigable water, but that the potholes provided flood protection and filtered pollutants out of water that eventually flowed into the Springfield River, a traditionally navigable water.
-In addition, many tourists visited Springfield each fall to observe migratory birds that relied on the potholes in the region as temporary habitat during their migration.
-If Douglas was aware that the potholes were wetlands, but was not aware of the connections between the wetlands and the Springfield River or the migratory birds, and Douglas directed the construction company to dump the dirt into the potholes, could he likely be held criminally liable for "knowingly" violating Section 301 of the Clean Water Act? - 3.
-Assume that Douglas was aware that the potholes were wetlands and a representative of the Corps of Engineers visited his property while he was building the house and told him that he could not dump the dirt from the construction into the wetlands.
+If EPA, upon learning about Douglas' activities, brought a criminal action against Douglas for "knowingly" violating Section 301 of the Clean Water Act, could he likely be held liable for criminal fines and imprisonment?

+2. Assume that Douglas was aware that the potholes were wetlands and a representative of the Corps of Engineers visited his property while he was building the house and told him that he could not dump the dirt from the construction into the wetlands.
 If Douglas' attorney incorrectly informed him that the fill was authorized by a general permit that the Corps had issued and Douglas relied on that information, could he likely be held criminally liable for "knowingly" violating Section 301 of the Clean Water Act?